Completed Consultations

 Amendments were agreed to the Permit Conditions relating to the Mobile Fishing Permit Byelaw 2022.
 No changes were deemed necessary to the Size of Fishing Vessels Byelaw 2022.

-The stakeholders who responded during the formal consultation will be contacted to explain how their response was recognised by the B&PSC.
+The stakeholders who responded during the formal consultation were contacted to explain how their response was recognised by the B&PSC.

-Final Impact Assessments are now being prepared which will be sent (with the proposed Byelaws) to the MMO Byelaw Quality Assurance Team.
+Final Impact Assessments were prepared and sent (with the proposed Byelaws) to the MMO Byelaw Quality Assurance Team who are now examining all the information and will provide D&S IFCA with feedback in due course.

 Ultimately it will be the Secretary of State that determines if the proposed Byelaws are signed and introduced.